I love spending time alone.

 I was talking to someone a while ago and I remember myself saying “If I didn’t leave my house for the rest of my life, I’d probably be happy“.
 As soon as I heard myself say that, I thought “wow, that’s scary“.
 What scared me even more, was when the person I was talking to said: “yeah, you probably would.. you hate doing things… because.. you know.. people and stuff“.

 That conversation made me think and it’s what pushed me to do and try new things all by myself.
-I remembered how terrified I was when I first drove through New York City by myself, went hiking alone when I didn’t sleep all night before going alone to Boston and presenting my research at a conference back in college.
+I remembered how terrified I was when I first drove through New York City by myself, went for a long walk alone when I didn’t sleep all night before going alone to Boston and presenting my research at a conference back in college.
 All those things scared me a little (or a lot), but afterward, I always felt amazing and almost as if I accomplished something huge.

 Doing things alone can teach you a lot about yourself, especially when you try something you don’t necessarily feel comfortable doing.
 I, for one, learned that I’m braver than I give myself credit for.
 Even when you already spend a lot of time alone, trying something new can be a little scary, but also very rewarding.
 You can find something you really enjoy doing or discover a talent you never knew you had.